mihxil/json/README.md

 ==========

 This is provides several JSON-related tools implemented with Jackson.
-It's goal is to be useable with extremely large json streams, and everything needs to happen streaming.
+Its goal is to be useable with extremely large json streams, and everything needs to happen streaming.

 I tried several tools imlemented in python (python -mjson.tool,